Website proofreading is become more and more important as the competition on the Internet increases.

 An Editor must have a good knowledge of the language, but the most important thing is that he/she is an objective observer.
 An Editor is a fresh pair of eyes!

 An Editor will not only make sure that you have kept to the above rules, but will also look at the style and flow of the text.
-If you just can't afford to pay a professional editor, you should at least ask a friend or family member to read it over for you.

 STEP 3: Proofreading